ojongfranck/lecturers-review-system/README.md

 # lecturers-review-system
-A web application for review lecturer
+A web application to review on lecturers